alecwixom/Capstone/README.md

 controller.js.
 At the end of line 16 you can put "-(hours)" to resolve for the difference in time.

-HOSTING:
-If you are hosting using AWS, you need to run your instance and copy your public ip.
-Paste the public ip on line 4 of main.js replacing localhost:4001-http://localhost:4001/api/messages On the AWS, you will need to also run "npm i" or specify what download it needs by running npm i "specified"
 ![Alt text](readmeimg.png)